UiL-OTS-labs/jspsych-cam-rec/README.md

 # Development status, relations and scope
 - [This how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/) describes the basic flow for creating a web experiment with jsPsych, given UiL OTS affiliation and the use of our custom jsPsych experiment _Data Store_.
 - The following [general template/boilerplate documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) may also be of help to get a sense of how UiL OTS developers have chosen to organise code/functionality in a _modular_ way.
   - Note that at this time, we do not (as of yet) have a standard 'template' or 'boilerplate' for the experimental task.
-In fact, this codebase's folder 'jspsych' may eventually evolve to become a 'baby-experiment' template experiment for presenting (sparse, moving/static) stimuli, and the related [stream recorder](https://github.com/UiL-OTS-labs/streamupload/) will probably evolve as a robust complementary application to be able to score (infant) behavior.
+In fact, this codebase's folder 'jspsych' may evolve to become a 'template' experiment for presenting (sparse, moving/static) stimuli, and the related [stream recorder](https://github.com/UiL-OTS-labs/streamupload/) will probably evolve as a robust complementary application to be able to score (infant) behavior.
   - Due to this heavy development and the additional complexity, the above mentioned 'UiL OTS how-to' for conducting web experiments will _not_ be identical for this repository.
 For instance: simply running the experiment locally by double-clicking the index.html file will probably not work, due to how many browsers deal with allowing to load and serve files from your PC/laptop without a web server and/or mixing http/https protocols.
 In short: you either need help from our technicial staff (or maybe a web-development-savvy friend can help you out to some extent), or you will need to invest quite a bit of time in things like using a local web server, general web-development & programming practices and learning to the 'terminal' (command line).
   - Some custom jsPsych-tools (like the [UiL Utililty library](https://github.com/UiL-OTS-labs/jspsych-uil-utils)) are developed and versioned/updated at shared location(s) in our data store.
 So, there's quite a lot of interdependency and possible source of error.
 Please be _very aware_ of this!